LuCEresearchlab/python-react-tagging-standalone/README.md

 In case there are issues due to dependencies try to rebuild the containers (will wipe tagged data) with

 ```
-docker-compose up --build  # rebuil
+docker-compose up --build  # rebuild
 ```

-Note: by default `SIMILARITY_CLUSTERING_STATE=False`, this means that fake clustering will be used, to have actual clustering change the value to `True` inside `.env`.
+Note: by default `SIMILARITY_CLUSTERING_STATE=True`, this means that true clustering will be used, this means that the first time the dataset will be loaded clusters will be computed, this is time-consuming.
+To turn real clustering off set `SIMILARITY_CLUSTERING_STATE=False` inside `.env` (clusters are stored in the database so deleting clusters associated with user ```""``` might be required).

 ## Convert data from LUMI to required data format